Vineyard and Production

 Given the unusually high amounts of reserve wines, Charles Heidsieck champagnes are characterized by freshness and elegance with power and complexity, with the refreshing aspect of young champagne, and the complexity of mature champagne.

 The range is pretty focused, as they are not much dependent on trends and therefore do not make extra brut or mono-cru champagnes.
 I admire them for this stance as I see them as the ultimate guardian of the pillars that make the quality and uniqueness of champagne: reserve wines, assemblage, and dosage.
-Brut Réserve is among the best brut non-vintage champagnes.
-The non-vintages also include rosé, and blanc de blancs.
+Many consider Brut Réserve among the best brut non-vintage champagnes.
+The non-vintage also include rosé, and blanc de blancs.
 The vintages include brut and rosé.
 Their prestige cuvée Blanc des Millénaires (vintage) is among the most iconic blanc de blancs of Champagne.
 Classically rich and elegant as great old chardonnays are, I once had it with rib steak, for an unusual and rewarding pairing.
-They are one of the rare houses to produce Coteaux Champenois still white wines.
+In 2022, they relaunched, after discontinuing it in ’80s, their historic prestige cuvée Champagne Charlie.
+However, for this rebirth Cyril Brun changed it from a vintage to non-vintage champagne, or rather a super multi-vintage with 20% of 2016 and 80% of reserve wines, some as old as 25 years.
+Last but not least, they are one of the rare houses to produce Coteaux Champenois still white and red wines.